 Interested in joining us?

-For webcasts, check out our schedule and speakers (we'll post these closer to the air dates), register in advance, and then visit our Save Our Sea Ice Community Page at the time shown for the broadcast you want to join.
-For videoconferences, read about the requirements in our FAQ and then contact us at firstname.lastname@example.org for an appointment.
-A limited number of videoconferences are available.
+For webcasts, check out our schedule and speakers, register in advance, and then visit our Save Our Sea Ice Community Page at the time shown for the broadcast you want to join.
+Questions?
+Contact us at firstname.lastname@example.org for an appointment.

 Are you an educator?